Breakout Group Template

 About the Breakout Group Template

+Seamless sharing.
 Need to share your Breakout Group Template with others?
-Miro has multiple exporting options, like saving to PDF.
+Miro makes it easy to share and export, including saving to PDF.

 What is a Breakout Group?